David-Way/david-way.github.io/content/blog/why-designers-should-learn-voice-over/why-designers-should-learn-voice-over.md

 ### Visual affordances

 We're all familiar with affordances in design.
 An affordance is a compelling indicator of how an item on a page operates that includes its perceived and actual functions.
 Essentially, they are features that teach you how to use the functions or make them more intuitive.
+For example,
 - A handle on a teapot teaches you how to hold it, and the spout suggests what to do next.
 - The underline of a link is an example of a convention-based affordance.
 - Using a shopping cart icon to indicate the concept of online purchases would be a metaphorical affordance.